Wildlife & Animal Removal Services

 Contact our wildlife experts if you know or even suspect that you have a possible animal control issue on your hands and keep safe.

 Especially in urban areas, animal removal calls have been on the rise.
 However, needs are increasing throughout Western’s service area, especially in markets with a greater number of older homes and structures.
 An interesting twist: the current desire for greener living could be playing a part.

-- Stored Product Pests: An abundance of stores food can create problems with pests like moths and beetles
+- Stored Product Pests: An abundance of stored food can create problems with pests like moths and beetles.

 Your home may be at risk for an animal invasion if it meets one or all of the following conditions:

 - Older homes, with easy access and good shelter

 - Properties with an unused garage, or other outdoor shelters

 - Residences close to designated green space

 If you have the need for animal removal, the best and safest bet is to leave it to a professional animal removal company.
 At certain times animals can be more aggressive, especially when protecting their young, and it’s always wise to make family safety a top priority.

 Learn more about Western’s comprehensive Home Pest Control Plans.